nullserve/faaskit/README.md

 Now an error logging recovery middleware will happen outside (before your middleware and after all other middleware have returned).
 Then `SupposeThisExistsMiddleware` will do whatever it does and call your `MyMiddleware` handler before your `MyMiddleware` handler calls `OtherMadeupMiddleware`.
-`OtherMadeupMiddleware`, most likely, will call handler.
+`OtherMadeupMiddleware`, most likely, will call `handler`.
 It's wired to do that, but depending on what it does, it may not.
 As a middleware author, typically, you should call `next` but you don't have to.
 An example of when you might not call `next` would be an authorization middleware or request validation middleware -- they're there to prevent the handler from being called if it doesn't meet certain criteria.

 Check `src/middleware.ts` for some examples of translating events and responses or optionally not calling next based on input.
 Note that `middleware.ts` contains middleware generators or functions that produce `Middleware`.
-As an author you can decide to generate it based on user-defined parameters or hard-code a middleware.
+As an author, you can decide to generate it based on user-defined parameters or hard-code a middleware.

-Suppose we wanted to convert a ping/pong handler into a pong only handler, we could implement a pattern similar to responseMiddleware from `middleware.ts` but hardcode the mapping function:
+Suppose you want to convert a ping/pong handler into a pong only handler.
+You could implement a pattern similar to `responseMiddleware` from `middleware.ts` but hardcode the mapping function:

 ```javascript
 export function PongOnlyMiddleware(next) {